 MELISSA RAMIREZ COOPER

 Melissa Ramirez Cooper is a strategic communication executive with more than 20 years’ experience in nonprofit.
 An award-winning writer and editor, Melissa’s areas of expertise includes media and public relations, crisis communication planning and reputation management, thought leadership, media training and messaging, social media and more.
 Currently she is director of communication at a private higher education institution and was associate director for public relations and publications at the Evangelical Lutheran Church in America.
 She also worked in development at WTTW (PBS) Chicago.
 Melissa earned a Bachelor of Arts degree in organizational communication and journalism at Loyola University Chicago and earned a master’s degree in business administration at Dominican University.

-Adam Cooper is a Senior Internal Auditor in the non-profit sector.
+Adam Cooper is an Internal Auditor at Creighton University in Omaha, NE.
 Audit experience includes financial objectives to include determining if internal controls pertaining to the authorization, recording, and reporting of financial activities, and the safeguarding of assets, are adequate and working in the manner intended.
 Also his main focus is the operational piece of determining whether operational standards are present and working to promote efficient and effective use of organizational resources.
 Having spent four years in the public accounting sector, Adam worked as an auditor ensuring the reliability and accuracy of financial statements and their underlying support.
 Adam earned Bachelor’s degrees in Accounting and Criminal Justice and is a Certified Fraud Examiner.

 PAMELA COOPER-WHITE, MDiv, PhD, Research Advisor